xoap-io/xoap-packer-templates/README.md

 - VMware Fusion Pro 12.3.3
 - Windows 10 21H2 Enterprise with Hyper-V

+### Pre-Commit-Hooks

+We added https://github.com/xoap-io/pre-commit-packer which enables validating and formating the packer configuration files.

+> Every time you commit a change to your packer configuration files, the pre-commit hook will run and validate the configuration.

+Additionally it is crucial to have a pkrvars.hcl and a pkr.hcl file in every subfolder so that the packer configuration files are correctly formatted and validated.

 ### Windows Updates

 The filters for the Windows Updates are set as follows: